Harmonium Repair by Chuck White

 Harmonium with Multiple Stops

-Some harmoniums have multiple stops for each reed set.
-On the harmonium pictured below, the first and last knobs control the male reeds while the third and fifth knobs control the bass reeds.
-There are four drones and seventh knob is a tremolo stop which you don’t want to use!
+Some harmoniums have multiple stops for each reed bank.
+On the harmonium pictured above, the first and last knobs control the male reeds while the third and fifth knobs control the bass reeds.
+There are four drone stops and seventh knob is a tremolo stop which really doesn't sound good!
+To get the tremolo effect, it has to be the only stop open.